Huawei says it’s evaluating Russia sanctions, as Meng reappears

 Huawei said it increased its percentage of revenue invested in research and development to 22.4 percent in 2021, its highest level in a decade.

 The company has also branched into businesses that can better survive without U.S. chips.
-Meng’s father, Huawei founder Ren Zhengfei, announced in November the launch of five new units focused on providing technology solutions for coal mines, customs and ports, smart highways, data center energy solutions and smart photovoltaics.
+Meng’s father, Huawei founder Ren Zhengfei, announced in November the launch of five new units focused on providing technology for coal mines, customs and ports, smart highways, data center energy solutions and smart photovoltaics.

 On Monday, Guo said he believed the wisdom of leaders in different countries could resolve the Ukraine crisis.